THRASTRO/sofa.js/docs/iau.apco13.md

-9)  In cases where the caller wishes to supply his own Earth ephemeris, Earth rotation information and refraction constants, the function iauApco can be used instead of the present function.
+9)  In cases where the caller wishes to supply his own Earth ephemeris, Earth rotation information and refraction constants, the function [iauApco][3] can be used instead of the present function.

 10) This is one of several functions that inserts into the astrom structure star-independent parameters needed for the chain of